 “Karen’s advice was crucial during the negotiation process after I landed my second tenure-track job.
 Frankly, I was totally ignorant of the nuts and bolts of a successful negotiation strategy .
 Thanks to her I was able to secure a substantially better situation over my previous position without alienating my new colleagues.
 You want an objective, knowledgeable and supportive coach like her on your side when negotiating with a new employer.
 She’s a pro and she helped me become a tough yet realistic advocate for my own professional growth.”
 2006 Ph.D. in Anthropology, now Asst Prof.

 I am a UK PhD.
 I entered the 2011-12 job market fray as an assistant professor, aiming to move from my first tenure track position to a job I really wanted.
 I had a lot of experience, both as a search committee member and as a candidate from previous years on the market.
 However, after a series of bad campus visit experiences in the past, I was very concerned that I would not perform well enough when I reached the campus visit stage.
-Karen’s interview bootcamp was incredibly helpful.
+Karen’s Interview Intervention session was incredibly helpful.
 It helped me to understand the mistakes I had been making in my answers to common interview questions and in the way I had been presenting myself at campus visits.
 Karen showed me how to rephrase my answers so that they would engage American search committee members effectively.
-What was especially helpful and reassuring was that, having been through the bootcamp, I was able to identify what committee members were looking for during my interview, and I felt able to respond to questions and to sell myself much more effectively than I had been able to do in previous campus visits.
-I know the bootcamp worked for me – I got the job I wanted, and I now understand the principles informing the art of self promotion in American academia, which knowledge will also be very helpful in my new position.
+What was especially helpful and reassuring was that, having been through the session, I was able to identify what committee members were looking for during my interview, and I felt able to respond to questions and to sell myself much more effectively than I had been able to do in previous campus visits.
+I know the session worked for me – I got the job I wanted, and I now understand the principles informing the art of self promotion in American academia, which knowledge will also be very helpful in my new position.
 Thanks Karen!”
 2008 Ph.D., Art History.